Georgette-Lumbe/book_game/README.md

 To deploy this program to Heroku, the developer followed these steps:

-1. Type Pip3 freeze > requirements.txt in the workspace terminal
+1. Create requirements.txt by typing Pip3 freeze > requirements.txt in the workspace terminal
 2. Log into [Heroku]()
 3. Create new APP
   - Rename the APP